 The mechanism might be more readily usable if the keys and the control register were managed exclusively with privileged processor instructions, but that might negate the performance advantage of MPK over traditional page protections.

 There are also a variety of pragmatic hurdles to be overcome, such as memory management and communication with the application.

 Although it is possible to mitigate some (not all) micro-architectural side-channels by controlling the machine code such that it does not rely on (e.g.) branches for critical safety checks (see e.g. [PizloSpectre] and [ChromeRethink]), it fundamentally means sacrificing much of the performance improvement that comes with out-of-order execution.
-The incompleteness of the solution, and the fact that it doesn’t address the other problems we want to address, makes it not parsimonious enough to keep, in light of its costs.
+The incompleteness of the solution, and the fact that it doesn’t address the other problems we want to address, makes it not cost-effective in general.